xmake-io/xmake-docs/manual/project_target.md

     set_kind("binary")
     add_files("src/*.c")
     on_build_file(function (target, sourcefile, opt)
-        opt.origin(target, sourcefile, opt)
     end)
 ```

-The `opt.origin` in the above code has a built-in build script.
-If you want to call the built-in build script to compile the source file after hooking, just continue to call `opt.origin`.

 If you don't want to rewrite the built-in build script, just add some of your own processing before and after compiling.
 Its utility: [target.before_build_file](#targetbefore_build_file) and [target.after_build_file](#targetafter_build_file) will be more convenient and you don't need to call it.
 Opt.origin`.